christiansandberg/canopen/doc/sdo.rst

        Return ``True`` if the subindex (as int) or name (as string) exists in the array.
-       This will make a SDO read operation on subindex 0 in order to get the actual length of the array.
+       This will make an SDO read operation on subindex 0 in order to get the actual length of the array.

     .. describe:: len(array)

        Return the length of the array, not counting the "highest subindex" entry itself.
-       This will make a SDO read operation on subindex 0.
+       This will make an SDO read operation on subindex 0.

     .. method:: values()

        Return a list of :class:`canopen.sdo.SdoVariable` in the array.
-       This will make a SDO read operation on subindex 0 in order to get the actual length of the array.
+       This will make an SDO read operation on subindex 0 in order to get the actual length of the array.